Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 1 - Global Infrastructure.md

 A) Sometimes you may have to choose a certain region rather than another due to compliance with certain local regulations which your data is bound by.

 B) You may also take latency in consideration.
-If the data needs to be accessed by the end-user with minimum latencey, then maybe it's best to have it deployed in a region that's as close to your end-users as possible.
+If the data needs to be accessed by the end-user with minimum latencey, then maybe it's best to have your applications deployed in a region that's as close to your end-users as possible.

 C) Another factors to consider is the cost, as the costs can vary widely from a region to the other.